|Bacon topped Irish soda bread, a traditional St. Patrick's Day recipe, gets a little infusion of freshly cracked black pepper.|

 - 2 cups of buttermilk

-Whisk together the flour, baking soda, salt and pepper.
+Meanwhile, whisk together the flour, baking soda, salt and pepper.
 Stir in the buttermilk until mixed well and dough is shaggy.
-Turn out onto a lightly floured surface and pat the dough gently into a small square shape.
-Make folds with the dough, bringing the dough in from the outside toward the middle, all the way around all sides of the dough.
-Shape the dough into a round disk and place it into the prepared cake pan.
-Pat the dough down gently to fill the pan.
-Cut two slits in the top of the dough to form a cross.
-Using a slotted spoon, remove the bacon and just a bit of the fat from the skillet and scatter the bacon on top of the bread.
+Turn out onto a lightly floured surface and lightly sprinkle flour on top of dough.
+Pat gently into a small square shape, then make folds with the dough, bringing the dough in from the outside toward the middle, all the way around all sides of the dough and adding just a sprinkle of flour if needed to prevent sticking.
+Shape the dough into a round disk and place it into the skillet, cutting a cross fairly deep into dough.
+Sprinkle the chopped bacon on top and push down into the dough.

-Bake at 450 degrees F for 15 minutes.
-Reduce to 400 degrees F and bake another 25 minutes or until nicely browned.
-Using a wide spatula, remove the bread from the cake pan and transfer to a wire rack to cool.
-Cool before slicing.
+Place skillet into oven and reduce heat to 400 degrees F. Bake for about 35 to 40 minutes, or until nicely browned.
+Using a wide spatula, remove the bread from the skillet and transfer to a wire rack to cool before slicing.

 Requires Adobe Reader - download it free!©Deep South Dish